 \underline{Temperature sampling.} Temperature sampling applies a smoothing parameter, temperature ($T$), to the next token logits predicted by a model.
 The sampling probability of each token $t$ ($p_t$) is computed as:

 where $T$ is the temperature parameter and $y_t$ is the logit output by the model for the token $t$.
 Increasing the temperature value increases the uniformity of the distribution (uniform distribution for $T \rightarrow \infty$), while decreasing the temperature value decreases the randomness (Dirac distribution for $T \rightarrow 0$).
-When $T$ = 1, the so-called multinomial sampling (where the probability of generating each token is determined by the model output) is performed.
-We experimented with 0.5, 0.75.
-1.0, 1.25, 1.5, 1.75, and 2.0 as $T$ values in this study.
+When $T$ = 1, the so-called multinomial sampling (where the model output determines the probability of generating each token) is performed.
+We experimented with 0.5, 0.75, 1.0, 1.25, 1.5, 1.75, and 2.0 as $T$ values in this study.

 \underline{Top-$k$ sampling.} Top-$k$ sampling \cite{holtzman2019curious} samples the next token from the most likely $k$ tokens.
 Increasing the $k$ values to the number of tokens in the vocabulary makes it equivalent to temperature sampling.
 Using $k = 1$ is equivalent to greedy sampling, \ie sampling the most likely token at each step.
 We experimented with values of $k$ equal to 3, 5, 10, 15, 20, 25, and 30 (with a vocabulary size equal to 33).